stringzzz/CORA_Crackme_Generator/README.md

 for levels 0-2.
 I will add more once I do the analysis of their disassemblies.
 Now that it's finished and fully tested, I should have more time for the analysis, so stay posted for solutions if you need help with any of it.

+There is now also a library of C functions I made if you feel up to making your own crackme challenges, hopefully they can be useful for that.

 !!!!
 NOTE !!!!!!

 If you are using any version that was up on here before 09-10-2024, do not bother using it, just download the new one.